Most volunteers who participate in SSP are part of a youth group, but we want the SSP experience to be accessible to all youth and adult volunteers!

 It is the family’s responsibility to arrange transportation to and from the site location.
 Once at site, transportation will be provided by adults from youth groups.

-- The total fee for Individual Youth is $415 for six nights, payable in three installments.
+- The total fee for Individual Volunteers is $455, payable in three installments.

 - All payments are nonrefundable and nontransferable.